hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 loop => loop => loop => ...
 ```

-This is of course a pretty pointless tool, but it's the simplest example I can think of that
+This is, of course, a pretty pointless tool, but it's the simplest example I can think of that

 So, first off, can we guess some structure of the `loop` expression.
 Well, we
 want it to keep applying forever, so it must be a function application